 It is difficult to reliably determine the causative agent of CAP upon signs and symptoms of CAP, medical history and physical examination.
-In various studies incorrect initial coverage of causative microorganisms was associated with higher mortality and longer hospital stay, especially in severely ill patients97-106.
+In various studies incorrect initial coverage of causative microorganisms was associated with higher mortality and longer hospital stay, especially in severely ill patients100-109.
 It is, therefore, not recommended in severely ill patients to choose an initial antibiotic regimen that is directed towards one specific agent with the intention to adjust therapy later on ("wait and see" policy).

 Physicians (and guideline committees) have adopted the concept to base the broadness of empirical antimicrobial coverage on the "severity of illness" at the time of clinical presentation.
-The key question how to reliably assess "severity", For this purpose several scoring systems have been proposed that were developed and validated to predict the chance of death (30-day mortality) and/or ICU admission of patients with CAP (Table 7 and 8).
-The most easy-to-use scoring system is the modified British Thoracic Society rule, the so-called CURB-65 score (Confusion, Urea, Respiratory rate, Blood pressure, Age >65 years of age), which is recommended in the 2009 update of the BTS guidelines for the management of CAP (Table 7 and www.brit-thoracic.org.uk/guidelines). .
+The key question how to reliably assess "severity", For this purpose several scoring systems have been proposed that were developed and validated to predict the chance of death (30-day mortality) and/or ICU admission of patients with CAP (Table 5 and 6).
+The most easy-to-use scoring system is the modified British Thoracic Society rule, the so-called CURB-65 score (Confusion, Urea, Respiratory rate, Blood pressure, Age >65 years of age), which is recommended since the 2009 update of the BTS guidelines for the management of CAP (Table 5).
 This score has been designated AMBU-65 (in Dutch: 'ademfrequentie, mentale toestand, bloeddruk, ureum') in the previous Dutch SWAB guidelines.
-For patients with no CURB-65 criteria at presentation (30 day mortality risk 0.7%), outpatient treatment is usually indicated or, should the patient be admitted, he/she should be treated as non-severe (mild) pneumonia at a normal hospital ward.
-The group with 1-2 criteria (30 day mortality risk 3.2%-3%) is usually admitted to a general hospital ward.
-Patients with 3 or more criteria (30 day mortality risk 17%-57%) have a high mortality risk and are considered as severe CAP.
-An alternative scoring system, the PSI was validated in 2287 patients 108 via a two-step procedure, including an elaborated scoring system in the second step.
-A risk profile was established in which patients are classified in one of 5 risk categories (Table 8).
-In this scoring system 30 day mortality ranged from 0,1% in class 1 up to 27% in risk class 5.
+An alternative scoring system, the PSI was validated in 2287 patients via a two-step procedure, including an elaborated scoring system in the second step.
+A risk profile was established in which patients are classified in one of 5 risk categories (Table 6).
+In this scoring system 30-day mortality ranged from 0,1% in class 1 up to 27% in risk class 5.
 From risk class 4 upward mortality increases 10 fold compared to risk class 3.
 Validation studies showed that patients in risk class 1 and 2 could safely be treated as outpatients.
-Some studies have demonstrated that the CRB-65 score (e.g. without inclusion of urea levels) has similar discriminatory properties as the CURB-65 score and the PSI score5, 109-112.
+Some studies have demonstrated that the CRB-65 score (e.g. without inclusion of urea levels) has similar discriminatory properties as the CURB-65 score and the PSI score7, 111-114.
 In addition, a systematic review and meta-analysis of 40 studies revealed no significant differences in overall test performance between the Pneumonia Severity Index (PSI), CURB65 and CRB65 for predicting mortality from CAP.